Cancer.Net Editor in Chief

 Stanford Health Care/Stanford Cancer Institute, Stanford, CA

-Dr. Lidia Schapira is Associate Professor of Medicine at Stanford University School of Medicine and Director of Cancer Survivorship at the Stanford Comprehensive Cancer Institute.
+Dr. Lidia Schapira is Associate Professor of Medicine at Stanford University School of Medicine and Director of Cancer Survivorship at the Stanford Comprehensive Cancer Institute, effective September 1, 2016.
 She graduated from Dartmouth Medical School and trained at the Beth Israel Hospital and the Brigham and Women's Hospital.
 Dr. Schapira specializes in the care of women with breast cancer and of all cancer survivors.

 Dr. Schapira is a former member of the faculty at Harvard Medical School and a Consultant editor for the Journal of Clinical Oncology.
 She served on the Board of Directors of the American Psychosocial Oncology Society and is a Fellow of ASCO (FASCO).